This is part one of a series “Writing a GCC back end”.

 The main part of the back end is located in

-is included all over the compiler and contains macros defining properties of the target, such as the size of integers and pointers, number of registers, data alignment rules, etc.- GCC implements a generic backend where
+gcc/config/machine.
+It consists of eight different components, each implemented in a separate file:machine.his included all over the compiler and contains macros defining properties of the target, such as the size of integers and pointers, number of registers, data alignment rules, etc.- GCC implements a generic backend where

-can override most of the functionality.
-The backend is written in C,1 so the virtual functions are handled manually with function pointers in a structure, andmachine.c
+machine.ccan override most of the functionality.
+The backend is written in C,1 so the virtual functions are handled manually with function pointers in a structure, andmachine.coverrides the defaults using code of the form#undef TARGET_FRAME_POINTER_REQUIRED #define TARGET_FRAME_POINTER_REQUIRED ft32_frame_pointer_required static bool ft32_frame_pointer_required (void) { return cfun->calls_alloca; }

 msmall-data-limit= Target Joined Separate UInteger Var(g_switch_value) Init(8) -msmall-data-limit=N Put global and static data smaller than <number> bytes into a special section.

-defines extra machine modes for use in the low-level IR (a “machine mode” in the GCC terminology defines the size and representation of a data object.
+adds a command-line option machine.md,predicates.md, andconstraints.mdcontain the machine description consisting of rules for instruction selection and register allocation, pipeline description, and peephole optimizations.
+These will be covered in detail in parts 3–7 of this series.machine-modes.defdefines extra machine modes for use in the low-level IR (a “machine mode” in the GCC terminology defines the size and representation of a data object.
 That is, it is a data type.).
 This is typically used for condition codes and vectors.

-files by setting extra_options
+.opt files by setting extra_options in config.gcc.gcc/common/config/machine

 The